 Matthew 5:45b For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.

 In everyday life we can all plainly see, whether we believe in God or not, bad and good things happen to "good" and bad people.
 So where does this leave us?
 Go back to the story of the Galileans and the Tower of Siloam in Luke chapter 13.
 We see this in all of it's practicality.
 Jesus clearly tells us that these people who had terrible things happen to them were no better or worse than anyone else.
 Now you may still be thinking, "if these are good people why did this happen to them?"
 I want for you to consider whether or not they were really good.
 What is the standard of good?
 Your definition maybe way different than mine and different than that of all the billions of other people on the planet for that matter.
 With billions of definitions of good we need to settle on one.
 So let's use the standard Jesus uses, one that's never changed, the 10 Commandments.
 If you've ever told a lie, stolen or wanted something that wasn't yours, misused God's name, looked at someone with lust(which is adultery Matthew 5:28), hated someone(which is like murder 1 John 3:15), dishonored your mother and father, or haven't put God first in your life then you are guilty of breaking God's Law.
 These sins disqualify you from being a candidate for the "good" title in God's eyes.
 This is the line in the sand and you want to be on the right side of the line on Judgment Day.
 Hebrews 9:27 tells us, And just as it is appointed for man to die once, and after that comes judgment.
 Ten out of every ten people will face this inevitability called death.
 It could be melanoma or an out of control bus.
+Tomorrow is not promised!
 Will your definition of good be good enough on that day?
 Not likely.
 The prophet Isaiah tells us that, "all our righteous deeds are like a polluted garment."
 There is good news though.
 There is a way for us to be on the right side on Judgment Day.
 God sent His Son Jesus, fully man and fully God, to live a perfect life.
 Jesus died on a Roman cross for all of our sins.
 He rose from the dead three days later, completely defeating death so that if we repent(turn from sin) and trust in Him we can be saved from an eternity in Hell.
 If you've never repented and trusted in Jesus, today is the day of salvation.
 Not only will you receive Christ's imputed righteousness and eternal life, but when you read and obey the Bible daily you will have a clearer understanding of sin, sickness and death.
+Go back to Romans 5 with me.
+Verse 17 wraps these ideas up very nicely.
+For if, because of one man's trespass, death reigned through that one man, much more will those who receive the abundance of grace and the free gift of righteousness reign in life through the one man Jesus Christ.

 2 Corinthians 1:3-4 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.